Dear World: Subsequent productions

 Originally conceived as a chamber musical, Dear World fell victim to a massive production that effectively overwhelmed the simplicity of the original tale.
 After the Broadway closing, Herman, Lawrence, and Lee rewrote the show, "putting back the intimacy that had been undermined on Broadway."

 A revised version was produced at Goodspeed Musicals (Connecticut) in November–December 2000, with Sally Ann Howes as Aurelia.
 This version had a revised book by David Thompson plus three songs written after the musical closed.
 A concert version was staged by 42nd Street Moon in San Francisco, September 6–24, 2000.
 This production used the revision by Herman, Lawrence and Lee.

 A further revised version was produced at the Sundance Theatre (Utah) from June to August 2002 with Maureen McGovern playing Aurelia.
-Thompson had revised his previous revision of the book.
+This is the version currently available for licensing.
+Thompson revised his previous revision of the book and the score was reshuffled with some new or previously cut songs included.
+A Sensible Woman, about how the "madwoman" feels one's life should be led, opens the show (as it did at the Goodspeed).
+One Person, cut at Goodspeed, is back in, ending Act One.
+The title song is sung by the three madwomen, as a kind of lullaby that leads into One Person.
+The song called Through the Bottom of the Glass that opened the original production does not appear in the revised show, and the song Have a Little Pity on the Rich, sung by the Sewerman during Broadway previews but cut before opening night, has been restored.
+The original 26-person Philip J. Lang orchestrations (26 was the minimum for the Mark Hellinger Theatre in 1969) have been distilled for a chamber ensemble with 8 players.